Dominion GardenFest of Lights 2014

 HOW TO FIND THE GARDEN

 Lewis Ginter Botanical Garden is located at 1800 Lakeside Avenue in Richmond, Virginia (23228).
+If you are using GPS, you may want to use "Henrico" instead of "Richmond."
 We’re on the corner of Lakeside Avenue and Hilliard Road in Henrico County.
 The Garden entrance is off of Lakeside Avenue.
-More about hours, admission and directions.
+Map.

 DO YOU WALK OR DRIVE THROUGH THE LIGHTS?